Use repeated containers to generate layouts from data

 - Drag the image element into any repeated container card.

-The elements appears in all cards.
+The elements appear in all cards.

 Configure the text element: